Riding the Trend or Protecting Profits | Quanta Services Inc. (PWR)

-Quanta Services Inc. (NYSE:PWR) went up by 3.76% from its latest closing price compared to the recent 1-year high of $77.40.
-The company’s stock price has collected 1.56% of gains in the last five trading sessions.
+Quanta Services Inc. (NYSE:PWR) went down by -1.83% from its latest closing price compared to the recent 1-year high of $77.89.
+The company’s stock price has collected 0.24% of gains in the last five trading sessions.
 MarketWatch.com reported on 01/02/21 that These are the best performing Nasdaq and S&P 500 stocks of 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.